OmarAI2003/outreachy-contributions/README.md

     - `penalty = "elasticnet"` with `l1_ratio = 0.2`
     - `solver = "saga"` for compatibility with elastic net
     - `warm_start = True` for faster convergence
-    - `max_iter = 800` to limit iterations and reducing the severe overfitting on training data
+    - `max_iter = 800` to limit iterations and reduce the severe overfitting on training data

     | Metric           | Training Set | Validation Set |
     |------------------|--------------|----------------|